Gnakman/gnakman.github.io/content/projects/windtunnel/Wind Tunnel/index.md

 ### Pressure Distribution
 ![](Cp_streamwise.png)
 The figure above shows how pressure changes along the wind tunnel.
 It is what you expect, pressure decreases quadratically as the velocity increases inside of the nozzle.
 Pressure also decreases inside of the tunnel due to either friction and in some way you can think that test section is contracting as well since boundary layer thickness grows downstream.
 Diffuser helps with pressure recovery as you can see, but outlet pressure will always be same as atmospheric pressure.
-Diffuser just speeds things a bit more.
+The pressure difference between the inlet and the outlet has great importance during fan selection.
+Change in pressure causes the fluid to move and this pressure drop is something the fan will have to overcome initially to get the air moving.

 ![](Cp_test_section.png)
 This is the interesting plot.
 Imagine there is an object located between x = 0.9 m and x = 1.0 m.
 Because the pressure is not constant, there will be additional forces acting on the test object due to axial pressure distribution inside of the tunnel.
 In this case there will be some thrust and pitching moment will also be affected.
 There is a correction for that.